 - Verify the working order of the interior horse trailer lights – have an emergency light source available.

-- Check vehicle side mirrors – pull out if they can be folded in.
+- Check vehicle side mirrors – pulling them out if they are folded in.

 - Make sure the side mirror is clean and not broken.

 - Check for loose lug nuts on all tires.
 Physically try to turn the lug nuts on the vehicle and the horse trailer with your fingers.

 - Look for cracks on the tire rims.

 - Check wear level on all tires.
 Feel for the wear bar – if tire tread is below the wear bar the tire must be replaced.